yingding/llm-train/gpt-2/README.md

 ## GPT-2

 GPT-2 is a decoder only transformer
 GPT-2 has no encoder

+## About this repo
+This repo documents the pretraining steps for build a GPT2 124M model from scratch.
+The result model is only capable of predict the next token.

+If you want to talk to the model, you will need to fine-tune the pretrained model to a chat format using supervised fine-tuning (SFT) by using further training datasets with a "user", "assistant" structure.
+Swap out the datasets and continue the training.

+Wrap it up: **pretraining** phase of the LLM is documented in this repo, without *fine tuning* phase.

 ## Learning sections
 * GPT-2 model code generation test (41:23) https://youtu.be/l8pRSuU81PU?t=2483